-Natural gas for the residence will be off the main line.
-Utilities for the property are buried from a pole which is located to the northeast of the residence.
-The septic field is located ~90 feet to the southwest of the residence.
-The water for the residence will be off the main line.
+The propane tank is set on a pad of crushed rock overlaying a weedbarrier approximately 26 feet to the south of the residence.
+Utilities for the property are buried from a pole which is located to the southeast of the residence.
+The septic field is located ~28 feet to the east of the residence.
+A well is located ~ 14 feet to the south of the residence.